mikron-ia/rpg-hub-frontend-static/README.md

 [![Code Climate](https://codeclimate.com/github/mikron-ia/rpg-hub-frontend-static/badges/gpa.svg)](https://codeclimate.com/github/mikron-ia/rpg-hub-frontend-static)
 [![Test Coverage](https://codeclimate.com/github/mikron-ia/rpg-hub-frontend-static/badges/coverage.svg)](https://codeclimate.com/github/mikron-ia/rpg-hub-frontend-static/coverage)

 A system for role-playing game story/campaign/epic management.
-This repository contains the frontend in a simplistic PHP version.
+This repository contains the frontend in a PHP version.

 ## Background
 [Role-playing games](https://en.wikipedia.org/wiki/Role-playing_game) are a very wide category, ranging from very simplistic systems to extremely complex mechanical solutions.
 What they do have in common, though, is the story - you can play a game without mechanics, but even a primitive dungeon crawl is going to have some story.
 Managing this story, its cast, threads, and - if present - mechanical components - is the role of this project.